RenderKit/embree/README.md

     // fill quad indices here
     rtcUnmapBuffer(scene, geomID, RTC_INDEX_BUFFER);

-The quad is internally handled as a pair of two triangles `v0,v1,v3` and `v2,v3,v1`, with the u'/v' coordinates of the second triangle corrected by `u = 1-u'` and `v = 1-v'` to make a parametrization where u and v go from 0 to 1.
+A quad is internally handled as a pair of two triangles `v0,v1,v3` and `v2,v3,v1`, with the u'/v' coordinates of the second triangle corrected by `u = 1-u'` and `v = 1-v'` to produce a quad parametrization where u and v go from 0 to 1.

-Te encode a triangle as quad just replicate the last triangle vertex (`v0,v1,v2` -> `v0,v1,v2,v2`).
-This way the quad mesh can be used to represent a mesh with triangles and quads.
+To encode a triangle as a quad just replicate the last triangle vertex (`v0,v1,v2` -> `v0,v1,v2,v2`).
+This way the quad mesh can be used to represent a mixed mesh which contains triangles and quads.

 ### Subdivision Surfaces

-Catmull-Clark subdivision surfaces for meshes consisting of triangle and quad primitives (even mixed inside one mesh) are supported, including support for edge creases, vertex creases, holes, and non-manifold geometry.
+Catmull-Clark subdivision surfaces for meshes consisting of faces of up to 15 vertices (e.g. triangles, quadrilateral, pentagons, etc.) are supported, including support for edge creases, vertex creases, holes, and non-manifold geometry.

 A subdivision surface is created using the `rtcNewSubdivisionMesh` function call, and deleted again using the `rtcDeleteGeometry`